 PNG to GIF Conversion Explained

-When you convert .PNG to .GIF, you gain native animation support across almost all web browsers, email clients, and messaging apps.
-However, you lose significant image data.
-The color depth drops from 24-bit (millions of colors) to 8-bit (a maximum of 256 colors per frame).
-You also lose the alpha channel. .PNG supports smooth, partial transparency, while .GIF only supports 1-bit binary transparency, meaning a pixel is either fully visible or fully invisible.
+When you convert .PNG to .GIF, you gain native animation support and universal compatibility across older web browsers and email clients.
+However, you lose significant visual data.
+The color depth drops from 16.7 million colors to a maximum of 256 colors.
+Smooth transparency becomes binary, meaning pixels are either fully visible or completely invisible.

-Converting a single, static .PNG photograph or an image with complex gradients to a static .GIF is a bad idea.
-It will result in larger file sizes and worse image quality.
-This conversion is only practical when animation is the primary goal.
+Converting a single, static .PNG to a static .GIF is almost always a bad idea.
+You will lose image quality and gain no technical benefits.
+This conversion is only practical when animation or legacy compatibility is strictly required.

 Typical Tasks and Users